ArturSkowronski/PolynomialRing/remarks.md

 ## Rational arrays

-Rational arrays behave in a very weird way: for some reason some overwriting takes place while adding such arrays (while adding polynomials), thus there is need for additional `copy`:
+Rational arrays behave in a very weird way: for some reason some overwriting takes place while adding such arrays (while adding polynomials), thus there is need for additional `copy` after `convert`:

 ```julia
 function +(p::Poly{T}, n::S) where {T, S<:Number}